-Contrary to popular belief it is perfectly possible to grow some varieties of these beautiful aquatic plants in at least the southern counties of the United Kingdom.
-They require warm summer weather in order to bloom and lay down tubers for the following year so may not do well in cold regions, but are fully hardy through the winter anywhere if planted properly.
+Contrary to popular belief it is perfectly possible to grow some varieties of lotus outdoors all year, at least in the southern counties of the United Kingdom.
 We have been growing them outside here in East Anglia totally unprotected from frost since 1998.
-We have experimented with different varieties until we found those which thrive in our climate (many simply need more heat than the average British summer can provide).
-All tubers are our own, grown on the premises here; we do not sell imported lotus, which are difficult to establish.
+We experimented with different varieties until we found three which grow in our climate year after year.
+All the tubers we sell are our own, grown on the premises here.

-They do however need quite specific growing conditions in order to succeed.
-Firstly, we do not recommend them if you cannot supply them with at least 6 hours direct sunlight per day from April to late September.
-Secondly, the tubers should always be planted in round containers, as the growing points may be damaged by growing into corners, and this damage will cause the plant to die.
-Similarly, do not use open mesh baskets such as traditional aquatic baskets, as the growing points will get stuck in the holes in them and die - use solid containers.
+Lotuses also need different pots from standard aquatic plants.
+They should always be planted in round containers, because the growing points may be damaged by growing into corners, and this damage can cause the plant to die.
+For the same reason, do not use open mesh baskets such as traditional aquatic baskets, as the growing points can get stuck in the holes in them and die - use solid containers.
 The growing container also needs to be large in order to encourage flowering - we would recommend something at least 45 - 90cm (18 - 36 inches) in diameter and at least 15cm (6 inches) deep.
-Black containers are best, as these absorb sunlight and warm up the plants in spring more quickly.
-(Because of these requirements, many people choose to plant their lotuses straight into very large round water-tight containers which in effect become a small pond in their own right.
+Black containers are best, as these absorb sunlight and warm up the plants more quickly.
+Because of these requirements, many people choose to plant their lotuses straight into very large round water-tight pots which in effect become a small pond in their own right.
 This also enables you to pick the exact perfect spot in the garden for them and, particularly if you are in a cooler location, means they will warm up more during the day than if they were in a traditional pond.

-Please note there is only a very short window to ship lotus tubers - usually 10 days somewhere between late March to late April/early May, depending on the weather.
-This is because a tuber has to be visibly sprouting before it can be sold (to confirm that it is a living tuber with growing points) but as the shoots grow further the plant becomes simply too delicate to dig up and post.
-We will put them back in stock on the site when they are ready, but if you have any questions about what we expect to have available and when, please contact us and we can advise you further.
+Please note there is only a very short window to ship lotus tubers - usually two or three weeks somewhere between early March and early May, depending on the weather.
+This is because a tuber has to be visibly sprouting before it can be sold (to confirm that it is a living tuber with growing points) but as the shoots grow further the plant becomes simply too delicate to package and post.

-We usually have many more people wanting lotuses than we can supply; if you would like to buy one we would recommend putting yourself on the 'notification' list by clicking the link on each plant's page.
-We will offer plants first to those people who have been waiting on the notification list for the longest.
+We usually have many more people wanting lotuses than we can supply; if you would like to buy one we would recommend putting yourself on the 'waiting list' by clicking the notification link on each plant's page.
+We will offer plants first to those people who have been waiting on the list for the longest.
 Our lotus waiting lists keep increasing - the current waiting time is between two and three years, depending on the variety.
 Alternatively, around early May when it simply gets too late to wait for people on the list to let us know if they want a lotus, we will sometimes put the last ones directly up on the website.